jtydhr88/sd-3dmodel-loader/doc/support_formats.md

 ## Support formats
-Currently, it supports to load several types with two modes.
+Currently, it supports to load several types.
-**Single File mode**

 By the default, you can upload single file directly, support formats:
 1. obj
 2. stl